Abdeljalil-Bouchfar/push_sawp/README.md

 # push_sawp
-This project involves sorting data on a stack, with a limited set of instructions, and with as few operations as possible.
+Create an algorithm to sort data on a stack in the fewest operations possible, using a limited set of instructions.

 ## Understand the project:
 The goal is to sort in ascending order numbers into stack a.
 To do so you have the following operations at your disposal: